Space Junk is the latest in my small anthology of experimental 2d spaceship games all using a similar 2-button input mechanic.

-Space Junk was made as a learning exercise and works on both Android and iOS platforms.
+Space Junk is a prototype and works on both Android and iOS platforms.
 It is available as and Android APK file here: Space Junk, though it is not polished-enough to be released in the Google Play store.
-Apple restricts non-store distribution so although it works on my Apple test device, I have not made a playable version to share with others for Apple devices.
-Sample gameplay video may be seen at the YouTube link here:
+Apple restricts non-store distribution so although it works on my Apple test device, I have not made a playable version for distribution for Apple devices.

 The player sees a top-down perspective of a spaceship and 2 buttons on screen.
 Each button fires one of the thrusters at the rear of the ship.
 Like each paddle of a canoe the momentum from each thruster adds forward momentum and also turns the spaceship.
 Accurate steering is difficult.
 This dual-thrust control scheme is the feature of the game that makes it unique.
 Read the full article »